rust-lang/rust/text/0000-cargo-workspace.md

 ### "Virtual" `Cargo.toml`

 A good number of projects do not have a root `Cargo.toml` at the top of a repository, however.
-While the explicit `[workspace]` keys should be enough to configure the workspace in addition to the implicit relations above, this directory structure is common enough that it shouldn't require *that* much more configuration.
+While the explicit `package.workspace` and `workspace.members` keys should be enough to configure the workspace in addition to the implicit relations above, this directory structure is common enough that it shouldn't require *that* much more configuration.

-To accomodate this project layout, Cargo will now allow for "virtual manifest" files.
+To accommodate this project layout, Cargo will now allow for "virtual manifest" files.
 These manifests will currently **only** contains the `[workspace]` key and will notably be lacking a `[project]` or `[package]` top level key.

 A virtual manifest does not itself define a crate, but can help when defining a root.
-For example a `Cargo.toml` file at the root of a repository with `workspace.members` keys would suffice for the project configurations in question.
+For example a `Cargo.toml` file at the root of a repository with a `[workspace]` key would suffice for the project configurations in question.

 Cargo will for the time being disallow many commands against a virtual manifest, for example `cargo build` will be rejected.
 Arguments that take a package,